 - Some publishers, such as The American Association for the Advancement of Science (AAAS, the publisher of Science and the Science family of journals) have already indicated that they strongly support the new OSTP guidance, and will provide immediate open access to all taxpayer-funded research without delay or additional fees, to promote equitable access to both authors and readers.
 Many publishers are likely to follow their lead.

 - Some journal publishers may be signaling that authors with federal funding must pay them APCs in order to be published, which contradicts the language and intent of the OSTP directive.
-This is likely because some publishers are trying to figure out how they can make money from these new policies, and are eager to set the expectation of payment before the specific federal guidance comes out.
+This is likely because some publishers are trying to figure out how they can make more money from these new policies, and are eager to set the expectation of payment regardless of agency guidance to the contrary.
 Duke researchers should challenge any journals or publishers that insist on charging fees related to federal agency requirements.

-- A Frequently Asked Questions issued by the White House in December 2022 specifically states “Importantly, adherence to and implementation of the policy guidance in the 2022 Memorandum does not require expense on the part of the researcher.”
+- A Frequently Asked Questions issued by the White House in December 2022 [Internet Archive link] specifically states “Importantly, adherence to and implementation of the policy guidance in the 2022 Memorandum does not require expense on the part of the researcher.”

 - The policies will apply to both publications and supporting data.